ADGEfficiency/climate-news-db/README.md

 ## Data Structures

+data/newspapers.json
+- maintained by hand - registry of newspapers
+- could be generated from the spiders in climatedb

 data/urls.jsonl

 - text file with one (url, scrape time) per line
-- these urls are dirty
+- these urls are dirty - often have duplicates

 data/urls.csv

 - CSV with one url per line - url + newspaper info
 - has meta data from data/newspapers.json for each paper

-data/newspapers.json
-- maintained by hand - registry of newspapers

 data/articles/$(NEWSPAPER_ID)/$(ARTICLE_ID).{json,html}